novax-exchange/.github/principals/operation.md

 # Exclude project mindset
-We are a long lasting product team and doing value-based business, there is no ends of delivery or wrap up
+We are a long lasting product team and doing value-based business, there is no delivery or wrap up.
+- Instead we have release(CD) and assertations(CI)

 # No upward reporting
 It is designed to avoid manipulating, 粉饰太平 or waste time just to satisfy manager.